 The recognition is granted by UNICEF Austria for a period of three years.
 The recognition can be renewed for another three years, if the local government commits to improving the implementation of children’s rights in the future.

-Currently, more than 140 municipalities in Austria are participating in the initiative.
+Currently, 200 municipalities in Austria are participating in the initiative.

 Advocacy & Child rights

 Gabersdorf – the first recognized child-friendly municipality in Austria

 The municipality of Gabersdorf in Styria was the first to be recognized as a ”child-friendly community” by UNICEF Austria.
 Harmonious relationships between the generations are a top priority in Gabersdorf.

 Mayor Franz Hierzer expressed his satisfaction with the community’s development of needs-based measures: ”The audit process is an innovative instrument to increase quality of life together with the citizens and thus strenghten their bonds to the community.”